Nash equilibrium mapping vs Hamiltonian dynamics vs Darwinian evolution for some social dilemma games in the thermodynamic limit: Hawk-Dove game

 where $\beta=1/(k_BT)$.
 Average thermodynamic energy $\langle E \rangle$ can be obtained\cite{Reif} from partition function as,

 Hence, we get average thermodynamic energy in terms of Ising parameters $J$ and $h$ as,

-In order to find average payoff, we take negative of average thermodynamic energy since we equate payoffs with negative of energy.
-Further, we divide this by $2$ in order to get average payoff per player $\langle U' \rangle$ (since we took energy of $2$ spin sites for partition function in the beginning).
+In order to find the average payoff, we take the negative of average thermodynamic energy since we equate payoffs with negative energy.
+Further, we divide this by $2$ to get the average payoff per player $\langle U' \rangle$ (since we took the energy of $2$ to spin sites for the partition function in the beginning).
 We substitute $J$ and $h$ in terms of game payoffs from Eq.~(\ref{eqn:Jandh}) as follows- $J=\frac{a+d-b-c}{4}=\frac{-s+r-r}{4}=s/4$ and $h=\frac{a+b-c-d}{4}=(2r-s)/4$.
-Hence, we get average payoff per player as,
+Hence, we get the average payoff per player as,